pompiefinuliar-ph/PixelFightingGame/README.md

-To find the .exe file, navigate to find releases section and click tags
+To find the .exe file, navigate and find releases section and click tags.;
+click deployed.exe and click PixelFightingGame.application to download and install to play the game.